Rewarding community loyalty on Twitch

 Here's how you make your giveaways only accept entries from your actual community members:

-1. While making your giveaway, make sure you can adjust the advanced options for your giveaway by activating the «Show advanced options» checkbox at the bottom of the menu.
-The 'Show advanced options' checkbox
+- While making your giveaway, make sure you can adjust the advanced options for your giveaway by activating the

 Giving loyal community members additional chances to win your giveaways

-By combining the loyalty, giveaways, and Tiers functionality of your Moobot, you're able to give your community additional chances to win your giveaways based on how long they have been watching your stream.
+By combining the loyalty and giveaways functionality of your Moobot, you're able to give your community additional chances to win your giveaways based on how long they have been watching your stream.

 In the following example, we will set up additional chances to win for anyone who has watched your stream for over 10 hours: